robjustice/soshdboot/README.md

 # Build

-The following tools are used and included in the bin folder: ca65 assembler ld65 linker a3driverutil.py
+The following tools are used and included in the 'build' folder:
-Applecommander
-bootloader.py
+--ca65 assembler
+--ld65 linker
+--a3driverutil.py
+--Applecommander
+--bootloader.py

 I have included my clunky windows make file, does the job for me.
 Tidied it up a bit with some ideas from qkumba's one in 4cade, thanks.
 You might need to update the paths in winmake to suit.

 ```
 Check out the source: